Akhilesh-RCL-Kesavan/Akhilesh-RCL-Kesavan.github.io/gaming/assassin's-creed-I.md

 **Summary**
 --------
-la shay' mutlaq bal alkulu mumkin

-"Laa shay'a waqi'un moutlaq bale kouloun moumkine" - The Assassin's Creed.
-Done.
-Finished.
-That's the Assassin's Creed.
-Game Over.
+"Laa shay'a waqi'un moutlaq bale kouloun moumkine" - The Assassin's Creed

 Assassin's Creed is a open world "stealth" action adventure game.
 Set in 1191, you relive the memories of the Levantine assassin,  Altaïr Ibn-La'Ahad.
 Follow his humbling journey as a novice relearning the ways of the brotherhood and reinventing the order for generations to come all in a quest to establish peace during The Third Crusade.